Shayartt/TaxiTrips/README.md

 # TaxiTrips : Big Data Processing & Monitoring
+# Current Version : 1.2.0

 During this project we'll be handling real-time taxi traffic data, apply some ETL, process it and monitor some alertings, in addition to an admin dashboard platform.